pawohl/AMA/README.md

 *There are two clients written by 2 different people both having advantages for some purpose*

 #### AMA-App (web application)
 The web application can be created with one-click-export from the Qt master version.
-All the files required for the web application (HTML, JS, CSS, …), including the data files in JSON(P) format are thrown together into a folder.
+All the files required for the web application (HTML, JS, CSS, â€¦), including the data files in JSON(P) format are thrown together into a folder.
 All these files are static and do not require pre-processing by a server-side script, thus can be executed locally in every modern browser.

 #### AMA-Tool (Lazarus application)
 A native, well-arranged and fast application (a Portable Executable under Windows - *.exe) that is written with [Lazarus](https://en.wikipedia.org/wiki/Lazarus_%28IDE%29), an IDE for Free Pascal.
 It is capable reading the JSON(P) files written by the master application.